K3 Surfaces of zero entropy admitting an elliptic fibration with only irreducible fibers: Introduction

 The outline of the paper follows closely the previous discussion.
 In Section 1 we give an overview on automorphisms on K3 surfaces and the basics of lattice theory.
 In Section 2 we recall the definition of entropy, the classification of automorphisms of K3 surfaces due to \cite{cantat2}, and Oguiso's Theorem \ref{teo:introfac}.
 In Section 3 we lay the groundwork to prove the main result.
 More precisely, we use Nikulin's theory of lattices to find sufficient conditions for a K3 surface to have positive entropy.
 In Section 4,5,6 we explain the three steps discussed above, in order to obtain the classification in Theorem \ref{teo:intro}.
 Finally, in Section 7 we prove Theorem \ref{teo:introsing}.

 \begin{conv} Throughout the paper we will always work over $\C$.
-We have used the software \texttt{Magma} to implement all the algorithms. \end{conv}
+We have used the software \texttt{Magma} to implement all the algorithms.
+The interested reader can find these algorithms and some computational data in the ancillary folder on ArXiv (\textit{ArXiv:1912.08583}). \end{conv}

 \begin{ack} First af all, I want to thank my advisor Matthias Schütt for suggesting the problem and supervising the progress of this paper.
 I am grateful to Serge Cantat, Simon Brandhorst, Alberto Cattaneo and Mauro Fortuna for the many useful discussions, and to Edgar Ayala for carefully reading this manuscript.
-I thank Keiji Oguiso for pointing out important references.
+I thank Keiji Oguiso for pointing out important references, and Viacheslav Nikulin for finding a mistake in an earlier draft.
+I also thank the anonymous referee for the the useful comments.
 Finally, I am indebted to Victor Lozovanu for helping me improve the structure of this paper. \end{ack}